Event cancellations due to coronavirus

 Staying alert and safe - social distancing

-The government has set guidance for how everyone’s actions can reduce the spread of coronavirus in our communities.
+The government has set out guidance for how everyone’s actions can reduce the spread of coronavirus in our communities.
 The guidance explains the measures that will help you to stay safe.

 The government has also set out a plan for the response to the next phase of the coronavirus.

-For more information you can visit GOV.UK.
+For more information about staying alert and safe visit GOV.UK.